openmultiplayer/web/docs/scripting/callbacks/OnVehicleStreamIn.md

 ---
 title: OnVehicleStreamIn
-description: Called when a vehicle is streamed to a player's client.
+description: This callback is called when a vehicle is streamed to a player's client.
 tags: ["vehicle"]
 ---